 In 1994, Jewison directed Marisa Tomei and Robert Downey Jr. in Only You, a romantic comedy about a woman who travels to Italy in search of her one true love.
 He also was the executive-producer on Geronimo (1993), a true tale of the last and most feared Apache War Chief’s dramatic early years.
 Geronimo was one in a series of original dramas portraying historical events in Native American History filmed for TNT and was cast with all Native American actors.

-The last decade Jewison has been both director and producer.
-In 1995, Jewison executive produced the Sundance favorite Dance Me Outside for director Bruce McDonald.
+Over the last decade Jewison has been both director and producer.
+In 1994, Jewison executive produced the Sundance favorite Dance Me Outside for director Bruce McDonald.
 Also that year, he and his Yorktown Productions produced the dramatic Showtime series Picture Windows, which included segments directed by Jewison, John Boorman, Joe Dante, Peter Bogdanovich and Jonathan Kaplan.
 Bogus, which was directed and produced by Jewison, starred Gerard Depardieu and Whoopi Goldberg and was released in 1996.
-In 1997 Yorktown Productions produced the romantic comedy titled For Richer or Poorer starring Tim Allen and Kirstie Alley for Universal.
+In 1997, Yorktown Productions produced the romantic comedy titled For Richer or Poorer starring Tim Allen and Kirstie Alley for Universal.

 In October 1999, Jewison was honored with the George Eastman Kodak Award from the National Association of Theater Owners at the annual ShowEast Convention in Atlantic City.

-In 2000, Norman Jewison executive produced Walter & Henry for Showtime.
-Jewison later directed Dinner with Friends in 2001, a movie for HBO starring Andie MacDowell, Dennis Quaid, Toni Collette and Greg Kinnear, which was nominated for the 2002 Emmy Awards.
+In 2001, Norman Jewison executive produced Walter & Henry for Showtime.
+Jewison later directed Dinner with Friends that same year, a movie for HBO starring Andie MacDowell, Dennis Quaid, Toni Collette and Greg Kinnear, which was nominated for the 2002 Emmy Awards.